qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/write_api_documentation.rst

       ...
     };

-This comment is shown in the API viewer like this:?
+This comment is shown in the API viewer like this:
 |Example output of the API viewer|

-.. |Example output of the API viewer| image:: :documentation:developer:apiviewer-example.png
+.. |Example output of the API viewer| image:: /pages/apiviewer-example.png

 .. _pages/write_api_documentation#handling_of_data_types: